-Halal is a concept that is very popular and known to even non Muslims all over the world.
+The difference between Kosher and Halal mainly comes from them belonging to two different religions.
+Halal is a concept that is very popular and known to even non-Muslims all over the world.
 It is about what is fit and proper for Muslims and pervades all aspects of life.
 In this article, though, we would restrict ourselves to food and what and how Muslims can consume it, especially meats.
-Not many people know that, like Muslims, there are rules and regulations in Jews too regarding food consumption and similar to Halal, there is a concept called Kosher.
+Not many people know that, like Muslims, there are rules and regulations in Judaism too regarding food consumption.
+These rules and regulations are similar to Halal.
+It is a concept called Kosher.
 There are many similarities between Halal and Kosher, though there are glaring differences that will be discussed in this article.

 What is the difference between Kosher and Halal?

-• Alcohol in any form is prohibited in Islam, while it is allowed in Jews
+• Alcohol in any form is prohibited in Islam.